HarperDB/template-redirector/README.md

 #### `path` and `redirectURL` field

 The `path` field can either be a literal match or a regular expression.
 If the `regex` field is `true`, `path` will be interpreted as a regex.
 The regex can perform normal match capturing which can then be used in the redirectURL.
 This is effectively `/path/replacementURL/` if `/path/` matches the incomming URL.
-This is currentlky a single match / replacement.
+This is currently a single match / replacement.
 For example, if you have a `path` defined as:

 ```
 /foo/(.*)